Belfast: Employment profile

 Services (including retail, health, professional & scientific) account for three quarters of jobs in the Belfast.
 Only 6% remain in manufacturing.
 The balance is in distribution and construction.
 In recent years, unemployment has been comparatively low (under 3% in the summer of 2023) for the UK.
 On the other hand, Belfast has a high rate of people economically inactive (close to 30%).
 It is a group, encompassing homemakers, full-time carers, students and retirees, that in Belfast has been swollen by the exceptionally large proportion of the population (27%) with long-term health problems or disabilities (and who, in Northern Ireland generally, are less likely to be employed than in other UK regions).

 An early report on the post-Belfast Agreement prospects for the city economy underscored another distinctive feature of its working-age population.
-While it appeared well qualified, with 24 per cent educated to degree level, at "the other end of the educational spectrum", 26 per cent had no qualifications at all, a much higher share than in English cities.
+While it appeared well qualified, with 24% educated to degree level, at "the other end of the educational spectrum", 26 per cent had no qualifications at all, a much higher share than in English cities.

-Shipbuilding, aerospace and defence
+Shipbuilding and engineering

-Of Belfast's Victorian-era industry, little remains.
+Little remains of Belfast's Victorian-era industry.
 The last working linen factory—Copeland Linens Limited, based in the Shankill area—closed in 2013.
-In recent years Harland & Wolff, which at peak production in the Second World War had employed around 35,000 people, has had a workforce of no more than two or three hundred refurbishing oil rigs and fabricating off-shore wind turbines.
-A £1.6 billion Royal Navy contract has offered the yard a new lease, returning it to shipbuilding in 2025, a prospect secured by the purchase of insolvent yard by Spain's state-owned shipbuilder, Navantia.
+In recent years Harland & Wolff, which had employed around 35,000 people at peak production during the Second World War, has had a workforce of no more than two or three hundred refurbishing oil rigs and fabricating off-shore wind turbines.
+A£1.6 billion Royal Navy contract has offered the yard a new lease, returning it to shipbuilding in 2025, a prospect secured by the purchase of insolvent yard by Spain's state-owned shipbuilder, Navantia.

 In 1936, Short & Harland Ltd, a joint venture of Short Brothers and Harland & Wolff, began the manufacture of aircraft in the docks area.
 In 1989, the British government, which had nationalised the company during the Second World War, sold it to the Canadian aerospace company Bombardier.
 In 2020, it was sold on to the American aerostructure company Spirit AeroSystems.
 Producing aircraft components, it remains the largest manufacturing concern in Northern Ireland.

-Originating in the Short Brothers' missile division, since 2001 the Thales Group (owned by the French defense contractor Thales Air Defence Limited) has been producing short range air defence and anti-tank missiles including the NLAW shoulder-launched system and, from 2025, lightweight multirole missiles (LMMs), deployed against the Russian invasion by Ukraine..
+The Thales Group, owned by the French defense contractor Thales Air Defence Limited, has been producing short range air defence and Anti-tank guided missiles including the NLAW shoulder-launched system and, from 2025, lightweight multirole missiles (LMMs), deployed in the Russo-Ukrainian war by Ukraine.

+In 2025, the Belfast Port and Harbour Estate announced capital projects amounting to than £313m over five years.
+These include a new deepwater quay to accommodate, in addition to larger cruise liners, an expansion the port's capacity for offshore wind turbine assembly and installation.